nvim-telescope/telescope.nvim/README.md

 ![by @glepnir](https://user-images.githubusercontent.com/41671631/100819597-6f737900-3487-11eb-8621-37ec1ffabe4b.gif)

+`telescope.nvim` comes with a growing number of community driven [built-in pickers](#built-in-pickers), covering a `vim, files, git, LSP, Treesitter`.
+The popup interface can be customized using options like `borderchars` and [themes](#themes).
 `telescope.nvim` has a number of [extensions](https://github.com/nvim-telescope) for supporting specific plugins.
-`telescope.nvim` comes with a growing number of community driven [built-in pickers](#built-in-pickers), covering a `vim, file, git, lsp, treesitter`.
-The popup interface can be customized using options like `borderchars` and [themes](#themes).

 <!-- You can read this documentation from start to finish, or you can look at the -->
 <!-- outline and directly jump to the section that interests you most. -->